What does a socket weld have to do with a Bookend?

-And even though it has been 25-30 years since I worked as a pipe welder, I have done quite a few of them in my day.
+And even though it has been 25-30 years since I have done socket welds, I have done quite a few of them in my day.

 So after being a bit rusty on the first one, I started feeling things come back to me.